Kj0ric/fpga-battleship-game/README.md

 This project is licensed under the MIT license - see the LICENSE file for details.

 ## Acknowledgements
-This project was developed as part of our Logic & Digital System Design course.
+This project was developed as part of the Logic & Digital System Design course and is the result of a collaborative effort by [Harun Yılmaz](https://github.com/Kj0ric) and [Azra At](https://github.com/ssinix).